 Search¶

-Three ways to find issues, in order of how much JQL you want to write:
+Three ways to find issues, in order of how much JQL you write:

 | Command | When to use |